espalinha/ML-NN-IMPLEMENTATION/README.md

 # ML-NN-IMPLEMENTATION
-My own machine learning/neural network implementation library
+My own machine learning/neural network implementation library.
+This is only for my own study
+This repository is inspired in the playlist of "Roman's Coding", https://www.youtube.com/playlist?list=PLzDkoEk_dpxoXlTDOIeDPxl83PprF2vKW.

 # MACHINE LEARNING
 Machine learning will be based on the book: "Learning from Data, Yaser S. Abu-Mostafa, Malik Magdon-Ismail, Hsuan-Tien Lin".